CHOOSING YOUR AQUARIUM UV STERILIZER

-However many of these bulbs sold at these locations are not true low pressure, hot cathode UVC bulbs which provide the optimum output and efficiency, even though one eBay seller in particular has taken to copying the information from another online seller that sells true high output UVC bulbs/lamps.
+However many, if not most of these bulbs sold at these locations are NOT true low pressure, hot cathode UVC bulbs which provide the optimum output and efficiency, even though one eBay seller in particular has taken to copying the information from another online seller that sells true high output UVC bulbs/lamps.

 This is especially problematic with many of the Compact UV Bulbs now sold such as the 5, 9, & 18 Watt UV bulbs, lamps which are sold for less than it cost to produce the better quality true UVC bulbs.

 If the price seems too good to be true such as $5.99 or even $9.99, you are likely getting a “nail curing” UV lamp, not a true high output low pressure UV lamp/bulb, despite what the sellers eBay or Amazon listing might say.